 We do see some noticeable improvements in terms of player movement which does seem more fluid and natural than last year.
-Size also plays a huge factor now as I can really feel the difference in controlling big, defensive players as opposed to the run-and-gun style flair that the PG’s and SG’s.
+Size also plays a huge factor now as I can really feel the difference in controlling big, defensive players as opposed to the run-and-gun style flair that the PG’s and SG’s bring.
 This effectively leads to better defense strategies as it can spell the difference between awesome match-up’s or decisively regretful mis-match-ups.

 MyCareer is back and the story seems to be getting better with each passing year because of top-notch acting.
 The uphill grind doesn’t feel in-your-face as much in terms of spending VC like before.
 Although you can still use real-world money to accelerate faster, it really presents itself as an option rather than a solution as there are other ways to upgrade without shelling cash.
+More on this next.

 Make way for the WNBA

 Easily one of the best inclusions to the game is the introduction of the WNBA.
 And no, this isn’t some half-baked mode that you just try and put down, this can be a whole new game in itself.
-They really took an effort into putting this because the quality shows among the players, not to mention the new announcers.
+They really took an effort into putting this because the quality shows among the players, not to mention the audio facelift.
 What’s really great about this is that is really shakes up the core gameplay that was previously set-up by male players.
 You can really feel a change in controls and dynamics that only you can experience while playing this mode and I really suggest you give it a spin in season.

 Last 2 minutes